kbroughton/azure_cis_scanner/README.md

 * The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
 * Replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.
 * ~~Add git hooks to automatically remove cell output of azure_cis_scanner.ipynb to avoid checking in sensitive info~~
+* Update to CIS Azure Foundation Benchmark 1.1 - currently in development

 ## Contributing
 az_scanner uses the python-azure-sdk.
 There are a few limitations compared to the azure cli.